-The idea died a quick death.
 Nothing new happened in this department until 1907, when a Miss Anna M. Jarvis, of Philadelphia, took up the banner.

 Anna M. Jarvis

-Anna Jarvis, bombarded public figures and various civic organizations with telegrams, letters, and in-person discussions.
+Anna’s ideas was less about public service and more about simply honoring the role of motherhood and the sacrifices made in the home.
+She bombarded public figures and various civic organizations with telegrams, letters, and in-person discussions.
 She addressed groups large and small.
 At her own expense, she wrote, printed, and distributed booklets extolling her idea.

 Her efforts came to the attention of the mayor of Philadelphia, who proclaimed a local Mother’s Day.
 From the local level she went on to Washington, D.C.
 The politicians there knew a good thing when they saw it and were quick to lend verbal support.